Cheney, WA 99004

-- DEADLINE TO PRINT POSTERS IN MULTIMEDIA COMMONS IS WEDNESDAY, MAY 7TH!
+- DEADLINE TO PRINT POSTERS IN MULTIMEDIA COMMONS IS ONE WEEK PRIOR TO THE EVENT!
 Early completion is STRONGLY encouraged.

 - Presenters must be available to discuss their work during the times allotted for the poster session.

-- Poster size must be 47 1/2" wide x 35 1/2" tall (this includes borders).
-Total image size should be no greater than 46" wide x 38 1/2" tall.
+- Poster size must be no larger than 48" wide x 36" tall.
 Note: Posters exceeding the specified dimensions may not be able to be displayed.

 - Posters should have all presenters, the department and mentor name(s) on them.

 - Posters may be printed in the MultiMedia Commons, located in the JFK Library, at no cost to students.

 - Posters may be laminated in University Graphics, located in 303 Monroe Hall, at no cost to students.

 - Students will be responsible for picking-up their posters from University Graphics or the Symposium Office and bringing it to their presentation session (please show up at least 15 minutes before the start of your session to set-up your poster).